 Taxpayers who claim the Earned Income Tax Credit or the Additional Child Tax Credit may experience a refund hold.
 According to the Protecting Americans from Tax Hikes (PATH) Act, the IRS cannot issue these refunds before mid-February.
 The IRS expects the earliest EITC/ACTC related refunds to be available in taxpayer bank accounts or debit cards starting February 27, 2019, if these taxpayers chose direct deposit and there are no other issues with their tax return.

-Where’s My Refund? on IRS.gov and the IRS2Go mobile app will be updated February 16 for the vast majority of early filers who claimed the Earned Income Tax Credit or the Additional Child Tax Credit.
+Where’s My Refund? on IRS.gov and the IRS2Go mobile app will be updated on February 16 for the vast majority of early filers who claimed the Earned Income Tax Credit or the Additional Child Tax Credit.
 Before February 16, some of these filers may see a projected date or a message that the IRS is processing their return.
 These taxpayers will not see a refund date on Where’s My Refund? or through their software packages until then.
 The IRS, tax preparers and tax software will not have additional information on refund dates, so Where’s My Refund? remains the best way to check the status of a refund.

 As to the “secret” for getting your tax refund first?
 If there is one, we don’t know it.
 I’m sure that the IRS knows – but they’re not talking.
 We’ve checked with tax professionals and with tax prep software providers and they don’t seem to know either.

 *We do know that no matter how early you e-file your tax return.
-There is no guarantee that tax returns sent to IRS Electronic Filing Center from your tax preparation service will be transmitted to IRS early.
+There is no guarantee that tax returns sent to the IRS Electronic Filing Center from your tax preparation service will be transmitted to IRS early.

 If your tax return was selected to take part in the IRS test batches this year or in years past please feel free to share your experiences below.